dhruvvyas90/qemu-rpi-kernel/native-emuation/README.md

 ## Native emulation of Rpi2/3 using Qemu's Raspi2/3 machine

-This section of repo have a set of instructions and relevant files in order to emulate raspberry pi using Qemu's raspi2/raspi3 machine.
+This section of repo contains a set of instructions and relevant files in order to emulate raspberry pi using Qemu's raspi2/raspi3 machine.

 ### Pre requisites